 The Daily Good is another example of how strong imagery, captivating headlines, and carefully curated content builds an engaged audience.

-Competing in a clogged inbox is not easy.
+Competing in a clogged inbox isn’t easy.
 For receivers to see, open, and engage with an email, they must feel like the content is relevant and valuable.

 Email marketers can measure the success of content by the loyalty and growth of an audience, which is especially important with daily emails.
-Who wants to spend time creating content that is not seen, valued or shared?
+Who wants to spend time creating content that isn’t seen, valued or shared?

 This article was written by Compose.ly writer Anne Sentz.